 GPS.
 The Global Positioning System (GPS) is a space-based satellite navigation system that provides location and time information in all weather conditions, anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites.
 The system provides critical capabilities to military, civil and commercial users around the world.
 It is maintained by the United States government and is freely accessible to anyone with a GPS receiver.

 HOS.
 Hours of service regulations.
 The federal hours of service regulations (49 CFR 395) forbid more than 11 cumulative hours of driving and driving after the 14th hour of coming on duty except under special circumstances; further driving cannot be done until 10 consecutive hours off duty are taken.
 Drivers cannot drive after having been on duty more than 60 hours in 7 days or 70 hours in 8 days until at least 34 consecutive hours are taken off duty.
-Effective July 2013, the 34 consecutive hours off duty will have to include 2 spans from 1 AM to 5 AM, to encourage nighttime sleep, unless court challenges by ATA and others prevent this revision from taking effect.
+Drivers of passenger-carrying vehicles do not have the option to reset the 60/70 hour calculation with 34 hours off duty.

 IIHS.
 The Insurance Institute for Highway Safety is an independent, nonprofit scientific and educational organization dedicated to reducing the losses — deaths, injuries and property damage — from crashes on the nation’s roads.
 For decades, IIHS has been a leader in finding out what works and doesn’t work to prevent motor vehicle crashes from happening in the first place and to minimize injuries in the crashes that still occur. www.iihs.org